Digital Transformation: What It Is and How It Helps Your Business

 Cybersecurity in 2021 and Beyond

-Every company is now being urged to be proactive in its approach to cybersecurity and the myriad of cyber threats that are coming.
+Every company is now being urged to be proactive in its cybersecurity approach and to address the myriad cyber threats that are on the horizon.
 Organizations must come to terms with the fact that security is no longer an optional expense but a budget line item.

 • Companies must prioritize a cybersecurity workforce.
 56% of organizations report a scarcity of personnel for 2021.

 • Data continues to multiply every day.
 Businesses must automate their security processes whenever feasible.
-In 2020, IBM found close to a 4 million dollar discrepancy in the cost of a data breach from automated companies instead of those that were not.
+In 2020, IBM found a nearly $ 4 million discrepancy in the cost of a data breach between automated companies and those that were not.

-Machine learning and AI technologies continue their meteoric rise in complexity and usefulness.
-These technologies are being developed as part of the enterprise infrastructure for automated security and replacing human intervention.
+Machine learning and AI technologies continue to experience a meteoric rise in complexity and usefulness.
+These technologies are being developed as part of the enterprise infrastructure to automate security and replace human intervention.

-AI goes both ways in cybersecurity trends.
-Criminals take advantage of AI and machine learning techniques.
+AI influences both sides of cybersecurity trends.
+Criminals exploit AI and machine learning techniques.
 Cybercriminals are automating their attacks using data poisoning and model stealing.

 Callout 4-digital matrix background-Cybersecurity in 2021 and Beyond - with 4 descriptions